List of Protestant missionaries in India

-Several mission societies, including the Baptist Missionary Society, SPCK, LMS, Basel Mission, CMS, SPG, Zenana mission, Medical Mission, American Mission, Danish Mission, and Methodist Mission missionaries have contributed for the progressive Christian community in India.
+Several mission societies, including the Baptist Missionary Society, Society for Promoting Christian Knowledge, London Missionary Society, Basel Mission, Church MIssion Society, Society for the Propagation of the Gospel in Foreign Parts, Zenana missions, Medical Mission, American Missionary Association, Danish Missionary Society, and American Methodist Episcopal Mission, have contributed for the progressive Christian community in India.
 These missionaries have made a vast contributions in the districts of Tinnevelly and Travancore, which covers most of southern India Kerala.
 These missions were mostly influenced under the direct control of the Church of England.

-The following is an incomplete list of Protestant missionaries in India.
+The following is an incomplete list of protestant missionaries in India.